 Minors are available in: bilingual education (Spanish), English, mathematics, science, social studies, and Spanish.
-Each minor is composed of courses described in materials available from the Education Department.
 Each of these minors leads to additional specific certification.
-English, mathematics, science, social studies, and bilingual minors are certified if the candidate meets all of the requirements for the MC/EA license.
+English, mathematics, science, social studies, and bilingual minors are endorsed if the candidate meets all of the requirements for the MC/EA license.
 Students who wish to be certified in Spanish also must pass the ACTFL exam with oral and written proficiency tests.
-The Wisconsin Department of Public Instruction's general studies requirement includes the study of non-western history or culture.
-Students meet with their advisor to determine appropriate options.